 [12:55] To an astronomical extent where you are talking about worldwide conglomerate like 3M, who has tens of thousands of users across the globe in different cultures and languages.
 Then, you got small companies, may be 1 to 10 people, and every single one of them want Digital Asset Management.

-[13:14] Unless you think about the really important aspects upfront of what you have to have in place, Matt talked about remaining conventions and the taxonomy systems, having that figured out in the beginning is probably the best idea possible.
+[13:14] Unless you think about the really important aspects upfront of what you have to have in place, Matt talked about naming conventions and the taxonomy systems, having that figured out in the beginning is probably the best idea possible.

 [13:29] Knowing what you want to catalog and knowing what you want to feed into the system.
 Having the administrative staff to be able to fill it, maintain that, having the IT staff that will co‑cooperatively work with the group with the Digital Asset Management, to make sure that it’s physically running.